 Spring is here!
 It’s time for a change and for organization.
 What’s better than a good spring cleaning?
 Whether it’s dusting the cobwebs from out of the corners or a complete craft room remodel, we’re here to help.
 Here are five tips and tricks to use to give your ministry a makeover.

 Spring Cleaning Tip 1: Lifehack Your Craft Room

-I always find the neatest tricks over at lifehack.com.
+I always find the neatest tricks over at lifehack.org.
 The site features neat “hacks” for life, usually repurposing old items.
 Even if it’s designed for another project, I can always draw inspiration from their ideas.
 How about attaching clothespins to a wall to allow for a craft drying area?
 Or organizing your toys so kids can easily get to them.
 Here’s a space saver: look to your closet doors for more space.
 There’s no need for new plastic bags when you can reseal the old ones using an iron.
 And my favorite Lifehacker tip: little tennis ball men who will hold your small items.

 Spring Cleaning Tip 2: Make the Most of Your Space